 We all have our good days and bad days.
-Some days we are sad, and some we are happy.
-We can feel happiness because of a promotion, an upcoming trip, time with family, or the place we live.
+Some days we are sad, and some, we are happy.
+We can feel happy because of a promotion, an upcoming trip, time with family, or the place we live.

 Happiness is based on several factors, both internal and external, and some more important than others.
 Some states in the U.S. are considered happier than others.
 However, can you measure happiness?

 To determine which states are the happiest in the United States, WalletHub looked at both internal and external factors in the form of different metrics in three categories: